coderefinery/git-intro/content/archaeology.md

     $ git checkout -b exercise
     ```

-  Then using the above 5 tools try to:
+  Then using the above toolbox try to:
   1. Find the code line which contains `"No links matched that expression"`.
   2. Find out when this line was last modified.
 Find the actual commit which modified that line.
      If this line got removed after we have created this exercise, find out when it was removed.